JaneaSystems/nodejs-mobile-cordova/README.md

 ## Requirements

- - Cordova 7.x (Cordova 8.x is currently not supported)
+ - Cordova 7.x or higher
  - iOS 11 or higher
  - Android API 21 or higher